Cartographic creations – Label a map

 Tecate Dust is a good color for lines on the map, but it may be too light for text.
 You'll create a slightly darker version of this color to ensure legible labels.

-10. Open the Color menu again and click Color Properties.
+11. Open the Color menu again and click Color properties.
 In the Color Editor window, change Color Mode to HSL.

-Color Mode set to HSL in the Color Editor window.
+Color Mode parameter in the Color Editor window

 HSL stands for Hue, Saturation, and Lightness.
 This color model is useful for mixing colors that are similar to existing colors.
-You will use it to create a color that is perceptibly the same hue and saturation as Tecate Dust, only darker.
+You'll use it to create a color that is perceptibly the same hue and saturation as Tecate Dust, only darker.

-12. Click Save color to style.
+13. Click Save color to style.
 For Name, type Text.
-Click OK twice.

 The labels update on the map.